‘Tis the season for carols, Santa, mulled wine, and Christmas markets across Europe. Visit some of the best Christmas markets this holiday season.

 Imagine soaring medieval towers and idyllic canals covered with a blanket of ivory snow and streams of fairy lights all over – Bruges ups its charm as one of the best European cities at Christmas.

 The fairy-tale medieval town is not one to miss for its sheer winter charm.
 The Brugge Christmas market, which runs from 24 November to 31 December 2019, never fails to deliver its yearly dose of gezelligheid with its whimsical stalls, ice skating rink, and packed cultural program for the season featuring a snow and ice sculpture festival, winter hikes, parades, and live concerts.

 Christmas in Brussels seems to grow bigger every year, earning the city a place on our list.

 Car traffic in the capital city stops along the two-kilometer expanse from Grand-Place/Grote Markt to Place Sainte-Catherine/Sint-Katelijneplein to be replaced with throngs of holidaymakers buzzing around its Plaisirs d’hiver (Winter Wonders) market.
-Over 240 market stalls – along with a gigantic skating rink, toboggan slope and a cavalcade of lights – will be stationed in the city centre from 30 November 2019 to 6 January 2020.
+Over 240 market stalls – along with a gigantic skating rink, toboggan slope, and a cavalcade of lights – will be stationed in the city center from 30 November 2019 to 6 January 2020.
 The markets offer arts, crafts, foods, drinks that flaunt the city’s diverse pan-European tastes.

 Best Christmas markets in the Netherlands